60th anniversary of the People's Republic of China: Kyodo reporters assault

 On 18 September 2009, three employees from the Japanese Kyodo News agency were assaulted by officials in their Beijing hotel room as they tried to cover the rehearsals of the parade.
 China's Foreign Ministry stated that the reporters did not comply with a notification to news organisations to not cover the rehearsal.

 Hong Kong protests

 Approximately 800 protesters, dressed in black and holding banners, participated in a human rights protest which started at Chater Garden in Central, Hong Kong.
-Scuffles broke out when activists tried to carry a mock coffin to the doorstep of the liaison office.Yahoo.com.
-"Yahoo.com ." 陶君行戴上手銬抬走.
-Retrieved on 6 October 2009.
+Scuffles broke out when activists tried to carry a mock coffin to the doorstep of the liaison office.
 The music group My Little Airport also performed a song named "I Love The Country, But Not The Party" (我愛郊野，但不愛派對), using a pun on the 60th anniversary; its Chinese title literally translates "Country" to mean the rural area and "Party" to mean a "social gathering".